bonzanini/data-analytics-workshop/README.rst

 **Install Python and relevant libraries**

-We are using Python 3.7, and we will require Jupyter, pandas, and matplotlib installed.
-The recommended way to do this is to get the Python 3.7 version of Anaconda, a Python distribution for data science - this will come with everything installed.
+We are using Python 3.8, and we will require Jupyter, pandas, and matplotlib installed.
+The recommended way to do this is to get the latest Python 3 version of Anaconda, a Python distribution for data science - this will come with everything installed.

-You can download Anaconda Python 3.7 from https://www.anaconda.com/distribution/ (available for Windows, macOS and Linux).
+You can download Anaconda Python 3 from https://www.anaconda.com/products/individual (available for Windows, macOS and Linux).

 **Download the workshop material**